 Ethereal Planes, Tragedy, and Creepy Kids

-People come to San Diego for the mix of cultures, and the unbelievably great weather, but they don’t expect the sea of darkness that hides just underneath the surface.
+People come to San Diego for the mix of cultures and the unbelievably great weather, but they don’t expect the sea of darkness that hides just underneath the surface.
 Ever since joining the United States in 1850, San Diego has been a city of paradox.
-All at once it feels like a sleepy beach town, and a bustling metropolitan city.
+All at once, it feels like a sleepy beach town, and a bustling metropolitan city.
 It represents a clash of cultures, and yet somehow feels like its own cohesive destination.
-It’s a sunny vacation destination, and a dark hotbed of the supernatural.
-San Diego’s Gaslamp District in particular, holds the key to the city’s rich and complicated history.
+It’s a sunny vacation spot and a dark hotbed of the supernatural.
+San Diego’s Gaslamp District, in particular, holds the key to the city’s rich and complicated history.

-Find out what kind of people it took to build this city into what it has become today, and how those unfortunate souls are still influencing it in their own way.
-Find out how people survived, or didn’t, during some of California’s earliest days.
+Discover the pioneers of San Diego, and their big personalities, who built the city into what it is today, and how those unfortunate souls still influence it in their own way.
+Find out how people survived, and how others met their tragic end, during California’s earliest days.

 The boy was thrown from the horse and trampled under its metal-clad hooves.
 The boy sustained gruesome injuries to his young face, but his internal wounds were the fatal ones.
 The garage had to shut for a while until public outrage subsided.